josiest/ion/README.md

 1. it acts as RAII resource handler for SDL components
 2. it provides a higher level event-handling interface than pure SDL

+`ion` is still in the very early stages of development.
+Since this is currently a personal project, more features will be added as I need them.

 ## Installation

 The goal is to eventually add ion to different c++ package managers, but I'm